Lanzhou: Culture

-Many people in Lanzhou believe in superstitions.

 Colleges and universities

 Lanzhou is a major center for scientific research and education in Northwestern China after Xi'an.
 The city is one of the top 50 major cities in the world by scientific research output as tracked by the Nature Index.
 The city is the seat of Lanzhou University, founded in 1909.
 The National Minorities Institute at Lanzhou and a branch of the Chinese Academy of Sciences are also located in the city.
 In particular, Northwest Normal University has been the key university at the provincial level, which has prepared over 100,000 teachers in schools across the province Gansu.

 List

 Note: Institutions without full-time bachelor's degree programs are not listed.